IBM-Cloud/openshift4-lab/README.md

 # Red Hat OpenShift 4 on IBM Cloud - Bring it all together

-A recent study by McKinsey & Company reveals that only 20 percent of enterprise applications have moved to the cloud.
-We believe that a hybrid cloud approach, built on open source and a vibrant open ecosystem, is the best way to move the remaining 80 percent.

-Red Hat OpenShift represents a common platform, based on the industry-standard Kubernetes, that allows you to build on premises, on the IBM Cloud, or on any other leading cloud platform.
-You want freedom of choice; Red Hat OpenShift offers exactly that.

-## Objectives

-* To familiarize yourself with OpenShift 4
-* Deploy a Node.js application to OpenShift
-* Use OpenShift's features to monitor, scale the application
+In this hands-on lab you will learn how to use the OpenShift 4 Container Platform on IBM Cloud.
+The goal of OpenShift is to provide a great experience for both Developers and System Administrators to develop, deploy, and run containerized applications.

+You will familiarize yourself with OpenShift 4, deploy a micro-service Node.js application to OpenShift, scale the application, connect to a Cloudant DBaaS, check logs with LogDNA and monitor with Sysdig.

 ## Architecture